Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 9. Friends of 440 Scholarship Fund

-The Friends of 440 Scholarship Fund helps financially needy Floridians who are the legal dependents of employees who’ve been injured or killed and received benefits via the Florida Workers’ Compensation Law.
-Ranging from $500 to $6,000, these need-based scholarships cover baccalaureate study for undergraduates taking at least 12 credits per term with a minimum 3.0 GPA.
-Applications for these Florida scholarships are incomplete without IRS tax returns, official transcripts, FAFSA forms, and a personal statement.
+The Friends of 440 Scholarship Fund Scholarship ranges from $500 to $6,000.
+It helps financially needy Floridians.
+They must be legal dependents of workers who’ve been injured or killed.
+They must, as a result of this, have received benefits via the Florida Workers’ Compensation Law.
+These need-based scholarships cover the cost of study for full-time undergraduate students.
+Students must have a 3.0 or higher GPA.
+Applications for these Florida scholarships must include IRS tax returns and FAFSA forms.
+Students must submit official transcripts and a personal statement.

 Contact